dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

-constructors in regular classes, and they correspond to the situation where the enclosing class has a single, non-late, final instance variable, which is initialized according to the normal rules for constructors (in particular, it must occur by means of `this.id` or in an initializer list).*
+constructors in regular classes, and they correspond to the situation where the enclosing class has a single, non-late, final instance variable, which is initialized according to the normal rules for constructors (in particular, it can occur by means of `this.id`, or in an initializer list, or by an initializing expression in the declaration itself, but it is an error if it does not occur at all).*

 ### Composing Inline Classes